siawayforward/streamlit-forbes-athletes-viz/README.md

 Data cleaning and streamlit mini-project to visualize top athlete earners from 1990-2019 with different slices.
 The objective of this display is to practice using data visualization modules and packages in Python and web-hosting with the streamlit library.

+To view this project online, [go here and follow the prompts](https://forbes-top-athlete-earners.herokuapp.com/)

+To run this on your local system, follow the instructions below:

 ## Pre-requisites

 - Install streamlit library `pip install streamlit`, along with `matplotlib`, `seaborn`, and `plotly`